1. Fees cover the costs of making the content accessible

 4. JSTOR provides free or low-cost access to more than 1,500 institutions in 69 countries

-More than 1,500 institutions in Africa and in developing nations in other continents receive access to JSTOR free of charge or for steeply reduced fees through our African Access Initiative and Developing Nations Access Initiative programs.
+More than 1,500 institutions in Africa and in developing nations in other continents receive access to JSTOR free of charge or for steeply reduced fees through our JSTOR Access Initiative program.
 This is made possible through a combination of philanthropic support and the fees paid by libraries in other countries around the world, as well as publishers’ eagerness to support this work.
 You can read about the history of our work in this area and a discussion of how we moved beyond access to impact.

 5. JSTOR supports data and text mining